Skip to Content

 So What’s the Deal with Titanium Trucks?

 If you’re unsure about hollow trucks you could consider getting titanium trucks.
 Titanium trucks are stronger than normal trucks and lighter than standard metal trucks.
-Of course, there are hybrid titanium trucks available but go for a titanium truck if you’re still on the fence.
-Only parts of these trucks are made of titanium like the axle and baseplate.
+Only parts of these trucks are made of titanium like the axle, for example.

 Titanium trucks are considered a superior combination of high strength and low weight ratios when compared to steel trucks.
 Be careful here though, there’s also marketing involved.
 The best steel is stronger than titanium, but don’t expect trucks to be made out of the best steel.
-It wouldn’t be affordable anymore.
+Trucks would be extremely heavy and even more expensive.

 In general, titanium is 45% lighter but still as strong as steel.
 If your trucks were made out of the best steel you probably couldn’t even pop your deck anymore.